QingmingHe/emacs.d/readme.rst

   faster for python completion.
 To install **jedi**, follow the instructions given in **jedi** 's home page.
 * `Evince`_ for pdf preview.
+* Fonts: Consolas for English and Microsoft Yahei for Chinese

+.. _SECTION-bugs-and-problems:

 ----------------
 Bugs or Problems